datastreamapp/api-docs/docs/README.md

 - Working in R, Python, JavaScript, or the shell?
 Use one of our [modules](#modules) — they handle pagination and encoding for you.
 - Building your own client?
 Read the [implementation notes](#building-your-own-implementation) before you start, then see [Endpoints](#endpoints) and [URL Parameters](#url-parameters).
+- Looking for a specific field or filter?
+The [API reference](https://datastreamapp.github.io/api-docs/) is generated from the specification and is always current.

 ## Attribution and citation
 Many datasets available through this API are published under licences that require attribution.
 Where attribution applies, the data provider must be credited in any analysis, report, publication, or derived data product shared with external parties.
 Each citation must include a link to the dataset's DOI in the form https://doi.org/{value}.
 The licence, recommended citation, and DOI for a given dataset can be retrieved from the /Metadata endpoint.